tn-py/discord-ai-bot/README.md

-# Discord AI Bot
+# GiGi Discord AI Assistant

-This bot integrates with the Discord API and provides three main functionalities:
+This bot integrates with the Discord API and provides the following functionalities:

+1. **Always-on AI Assistant "GiGi"** that responds when called by name
-1. **Image Generation** using OpenAI and Google Generative AI.
+2. **Image Generation** using OpenAI and Google Generative AI
-2. **AI Chatbot** powered by OpenAI.
+3. **AI Chatbot** powered by OpenAI
-3. **Weather Forecast** using OpenWeather and Open-Meteo APIs.
+4. **Weather Forecast** using OpenWeather and Open-Meteo APIs

 ---